BDO Public Sector Conference 2025: From Global Insight to Local Impact

 • Focus on the scaling of recovery projects, highlighting how certain initiatives have the potential to be replicated in other regions of Ukraine and beyond.

-• International perspectives on Ukraine’s recovery efforts and how they fit into the broader international community’s goals.
+• International perspectives on Ukraine’s recovery efforts and how they fit into the broader goals of the international community.

-• What should be prioritized in the coming years for sustainable and inclusive growth in Ukrainian communities.
+• The priorities to be set in the coming years for sustainable and inclusive growth in Ukrainian municipalities.

 • How BDO’s auditing capabilities ensure that reconstruction funds are used effectively and responsibly.